robomq/robomq.io/docs/STOMP.md

 The Node.js library we use for this example can be found at <https://github.com/jmesnil/stomp-websocket>.
 It supports STOMP version 1.0 and 1.1.

-You can install the library through `sudo npm -g install stompjs`.
+You can install the library through `sudo npm install stompjs`.

 Finally, require this library in your program.